Father’s Day Rock Painting Ideas for Toddlers, Kids & Tweens

 This simple sports-themed Father’s Day rock painting idea is adorable for baseball-loving dads.

-3. Smiley Face Rocks
+3. Smiley Face Father’s Day rock painting ideas

 Let toddlers paint bright colors across rocks and add simple smiley faces using markers.